 fi

-Manual checks degrade over time.
-Parity must be enforced as a gated pipeline stage that blocks merges on divergence.
+Manual checks decay.
+Parity must be enforced as a pipeline stage that blocks merges on divergence.
+To reproduce a CI-only failure on your laptop before it ever reaches this gate, see reproducing CI-only test failures locally with act.

 # .github/workflows/parity.yml